Why the Weaponization of Trust will destroy your business and how to avoid falling into this seductive trap.

 Double ugh.

-You want to know the secret to scaling trust?
+Do you want to know the secret to scaling trust?

 Authenticity is not a marketing tactic.